Green Driver State Incentives in Washington

 Washington Natural Gas Tax Exemptions

-Washington exempts compressed natural gas (CNG) and liquefied natural gas (LNG) from the following taxes:
+Washington exempts new passenger cars, light duty trucks, and medium duty passenger vehicles using compressed natural gas (CNG) and liquefied natural gas (LNG) from the following taxes if the vehicle was purchased for $35,000 or less:

 Also note that natural gas distribution businesses can take advantage of a tax exemption for machinery and equipment used to produce CNG and LNG for transportation fuel.